eltoro07/counter-program/README.md

                        - I didn't know that label is an inline element so I need to add a display:block for the label to be text-align:center
                        - at the stles.css I used . instead of # for ID

-Solution: I have to becareful about my typing and need to study css more.
+Solution: I have to be careful about my typing and need to study css more.